chrisport/chrisport.github.io/_posts/2017-09-20-golang-error-wrapping.markdown

 exit status 2
 {% endhighlight %}

-By wrapping the error, we can save time:
+By wrapping the error, we can provide the missing information about what part failed:
 {% highlight go %}
 func main() {
 	err := process([]byte("some_invalid_input"))